GhoulofGSG9/Ghouls-Balance-Mod/README.md

 - 7 May 2018
     - Lerk
-        - Increased Pres Cost to 21 (from 18)
+        - Increased Pres Cost to 21 (from 18).
+    - Gorge Tunnel
+        - Increased the Pres cost to 4 (from 3).
+        - Increased the growth time to 30 seconds (from 10).
+So it takes now 15 seconds to build with heal spry instead of 5 seconds.

 ###All Changes: